ugorek000/VoronoiLinker/README.md

 = Voronoi Preview =

-Auto-create links path from a socket to an outlet or an anchor.
+Auto-create link-path from a socket to an outlet or an anchor.

 Contact the author (RU):